Microwave, Fiber Optic, and Telecommunications

 Our current services range from the siting and location of these facilities to the assessment of impacts and specific resource studies including but not limited to the following:

 - Conducting Environmental Impact Statement (EISs) and Environmental Assessments (EAs)

 - Obtaining federal, state, and local permits

-- Close interface with agencies including the Bureau of Reclamation, Western Area Power Administration, Burau of Land Management (BLM), the United States Forest Service (USFWS) and other federal agencies and various tribes.
+- Close interface with agencies including the Bureau of Reclamation, Western Area Power Administration, Bureau of Land Management (BLM), the United States Forest Service (USFS), and other federal agencies and various tribes.

 - Coordination between participating agencies and private companies investing in fiber optic lines of commercial interest.